 I have been working with Seasons Hospice and Palliative Care, a major hospice organization, for over 7 years.
 In 2014, their program for patients with advanced dementia, "A Touch for all Seasons," became Namaste Care™ in all of their sites across the country.
 They sponsor me to speak about end-of-life care throughout the United States.

-The second program focuses on meeting the physical and social needs of people with moderate dementia called The Club a program that keeps people engaged in meaningful activities throughout their waking hours.
-We have data that shows this program lowers falls, decreases the use of psychotropic medication and increases staff and family satisfaction.
+In 2015 I will be helping to start Namaste Care™ in the Netherlands and Canada and returning to the United Kingdom to give workshops and presentations on Namaste Care™ and The Club, a program for people with moderate dementia.
+This program is designed to meet the physical and social needs of people with moderate dementia by engaging people in meaningful activities throughout their waking hours.
+Research shows that this program lowers falls, decreases the use of psychotropic medication, and increases staff and family satisfaction.

-My primary work continues to be consulting with assisted living, long-term care facilities and hospice organizations.
+My primary work continues to be consulting with assisted living and long-term care facilities.
 Like much in my life, this was an unplanned career.
 As the mother of four children and short-term mom to multiple foster babies, the issues of children were my passion.
 But I fell in love with the elderly, especially people with dementia, the day I stepped into my first nursing facility in Ithaca, New York, and never looked back.

 If you would like to talk with me further at anytime, please send an e-mail to firstname.lastname@example.org.

 I look forward to hearing from you,